pleonex/Pokemon-Conquest-Tools/README.md

 # Pokemon Conquest Tools

-Tools to edit files from Pokemon Conquest
+Tools to edit files from Pokemon Conquest.

+**These tools have been tested against the european (EUR) version, but they should work after minor changes for other regions.**

 ## Export files